-Stock market slip wipes out early gains from potential China tariff delay
+Stocks rebound as USMCA trade deal confirmed

 U.S. Treasurys were little changed, with the yield on the 10-year note holding near 1.825 percent, as the Federal Reserve kicked off its two-day policy meeting.
 The central bank is expected to hold its key interest rate in a range between 1.5 percent and 1.75 percent at the conclusion of the session on Wednesday.

-On the commodities front, gold was up 0.4 percent at $1,470 an ounce, and West Texas Intermediate crude oil was down 0.1 percent at $58.95 a barrel.
+On the commodities front, gold was higher and West Texas Intermediate crude oil also reversed earlier losses.

 In Europe, Britain's FTSE was down 0.3 percent, Germany's DAX fell 0.7 percent and France's CAC was lower by 0.1 percent.